n00bsys0p/altcoin-mining-calculator-php/README.md

 ```

 This will set your virtualhost to listen on all addresses on port 80, and serve the index.php file from the /public folder.
 Change ServerAdmin to your email address and if you're running this on a specific domain, uncomment and modify that line too.

+The dependencies for this project can be pulled in very easily using [composer](https://getcomposer.org/).
+Once you have composer installed, you need to run `./composer.phar install` in the folder into which you installed the application.

+## Theming

+Only briefly going into this..
+All used templates and partials are in the /tpl folder.
+The format used for replacing content is to search for keys all in capitals surrounded by `{{}}`, such as `{{TITLE}}`.
+It's only simple, but it makes it very simple to theme to your requirements.
+The logo file is stored in /public/assets/img/logo.png.
+Simply replace this file to use your own.

 ## License